AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/area-code-is-not-set-error-when-running-setup-upgrade.md

 feature: Install, Upgrade
 role: Developer
 ---
-# 'Area code is not set' error when running setup:updgrade
+# 'Area code is not set' error when running `setup:upgrade`

 This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.3 issue related to getting the *"Area code is not set"* error when running the following command: